Velocidex/velociraptor-docs/content/blog/html/2019/02/14/alerting_on_event_patterns/_index.md

 ::: {.admonition}
 Goal

-We want to detect an event A preceeded by a specified number of events B within a defined time window.
+We want to detect an event A proceeded by a specified number of events B within a defined time window.
 :::